tbolt/tbolt.space/portfolio/hubzone.md

   {% include portfolio-header.html %}
     <img src="/assets/img/portfolio/hubzone-mockup.png" alt="" class="thumb">
     <h1>HUBZone Map</h1>
     <p>The Historically Underutilized Business Zones (HUBZone) program, offered by the Small Business Administration, helps small businesses in low-income areas gain access to federal contracting opportunities.
 A company’s HUBZone certification is dependent on several key factors mostly concerning where a company and it's employees are located.
-The HUBZone Map provides an easy way to determine if your home or office are in qualified zones.
-We modernized the map to make it easier for small-business owners to use.</p>
+The HUBZone Map provides an easy way to determine if a home or office is in a qualified zone.
+This project modernized the map to make it easier for small-business owners to use.</p>
     <div class="challenges">
       <div class="column--heavy">
         <h3>Challenges</h3>
-        <p>The expectations for mapping applications are extremely high given consumer products such as Google Maps.
+        <p>The expectations for mapping applications are extremely high given consumer products like Google Maps.
 Creating an experience for HUBZone participants and potential participants, we wanted to match these expectations.</p>
         <p>Fortunately, through user research and testing we were able to arrive at an experience that was easy and effective to use.</p>
       </div>
       <div>